hthreads/hthreads.github.io/classes/embedded-systems/labs/lab8/index.md

 1. Open the linker script in your application project.
 You can find it in the `src` directory of your project.
 2. Find the "Section to Memory Region Mapping" portion of the linker script.
 Change all the memory regions from `microblaze_0_local`... to `mig_7series_0_memory`.
 Save and close the file.
-3. From the toolbar, select __Xilinx > Program Flash__ to open the flash programming window.
+3. From the menu bar, select __Xilinx > Program Flash__ to open the flash programming window.
 4. In the flash programming window, do the following:
     - **Image File:** Click __Browse__ and navigate to your project folder, then into `Build`.
 Select [your_project_name].elf and click open.
     - **Offset:** Enter `0x00C00000`.
 This is the address offset where your program will be stored in the flash memory.